jkru3/digital-garden/content/notes/humanity++.md

 	- make knowledge graphs
 ## 3. learn how to **survive**
 survival is the gift of continued living.
 But also, a person’s true character is revealed in survival situations.
 Knowing how to survive dangerous situations makes more likely to rise above your base instincts and shape your character
+- be aware of irreversible harms
+	- lymphatic system is plugged by dust, mold, and ink.
+These can never be removed from your system so it's important to wear masks in these kinds of environments and avoid getting hands covered with ink
 - be able to observe your breath at all times
 	- always breath in towards discomfort and breath out to relief
 	- this can be applied in stretching, lifting, running